📅 Post Updated: February 14, 2026

 Context you need: Perplexity even made an unsolicited $34.5 billion bid for Google’s Chrome browser, showing how serious they are about the browser wars.
 When that didn’t work out, CEO Aravind Srinivas told Business Insider he wasn’t disappointed because Comet is “not just another browser meant to take market share away from Chrome” but a personal AI assistant.

 This is similar to how tools like Perplexity AI itself disrupted search by offering premium features for free to build market share.
 The strategy: get users hooked on the free version, then upsell power features later.
+With 10 million users in the funnel, the upsell math starts looking very attractive.

 ⚡ Getting Started: Your First 10 Minutes